hooks into the damp forest floor

 - Main Threats

-- Habitat loss from land clearance is the primary threat.
+- Habitat loss from land clearance is primary threat.
 Browsing by introduced possums and deer.
 Climate change affecting forest habitats.

 - Population